-Wildlife and Freshwater Fisheries — Emily Cope
+Deputy Director for Wildlife and Freshwater Fisheries — Emily Cope

 Emily Cope started her career with the South Carolina Department of Natural Resources in 1999 and has served in numerous positions including habitat protection coordinator, assistant regional wildlife biologist, forest stewardship program supervisor, and SCDNR assistant director before filling the deputy director role in 2011.
 The primary activities of her career have involved providing technical assistance to landowners, supervising habitat protection efforts across South Carolina, and building partnerships to support the mission of SCDNR.

 Cope earned her Master’s and B.S. in Wildlife Biology from Clemson University.

 Director of Government Affairs — Vacant